amcquistan/java-for-devs/High Level Into to Java for Developers.md

       System.out.println(A.getInstances());

       // instance members (fields and methods) are only accessible
-      // from a instantiated object via client code.
+      // from a instantiated object via client code
-      // Here the a1 variable of type A is of local scope (locally scoped to the main method) A a1 = new A(10);
+      A a1 = new A(10);
       System.out.println(a1.getX());
       System.out.println(A.getInstances());